Extension of the Partial Integral Equation Representation to GPDE Input-Output Systems: Introduction

 \subsection{Contribution of this Paper}

-Because the PIE representation is unified, any algorithm or method designed for analysis, control, or simulation of PIE models can be applied to any system which admits such a representation.
-The impact of such algorithms and methods, therefore, can be increased by expanding the class of PDE models for which there exists an equivalent PIE model representation.
-Unfortunately, however, the class of PDE models for which there exist PDE-PIE conversion formulae is still rather limited.
-To demonstrate, consider the following two systems: \begin{enumerate} \item Entropy evolution of 1D thermoelastic rod (c.f. \cite{day2013heat}):
+Because the PIE representation is unified, any algorithm or method designed to analyze, control, or simulate PIE models can be applied to any well-posed system that admits such a representation.
+The impact of such algorithms and methods can be increased by expanding the class of PDE models for which an equivalent PIE model representation exists.
+Unfortunately, however, the class of PDE models for which PDE-PIE conversion formulae exist is still rather limited.
+To illustrate, consider the following potential models which include integrals, higher order derivatives and disturbances: \begin{enumerate} \item In \cite[Theorem 8]{day2013heat}, a diffusion equation model is given for the evolution of entropy in a 1D thermoelastic rod: